 Direct Care Opportunities

 Volunteers are needed to work directly with our youth.
-Openings are available in both our Residential and RHY (Runaway and Homeless Youth) programs.
+Openings are available in the RHY (Runaway and Homeless Youth) and Residential (Res) programs.

 - Activities: Assist staff, co-facilitate an activity; e.g. crafts, music, sports, etc.